Driving lessons in Horncastle, Tattershall, Coningsby,

 The examiner will need to see your documents before starting, so remember your driving licence your theory test pass certificate and appointment letter/booking reference number/confirmation e-mail.
 You will then be asked if you want anyone to accompany you on the test - this is usually your instructor and if you would like them to attend the debrief at the end of the test .

-Next is the eyesight test where you will be asked to read a registration plate from a set distance.
+Next is the eyesight test where you will be asked to read a registration plate from a set distance away -20 metres or 20.5 metres depending on the size of lettering.
 If you need spectacles or contact lenses to do this you must also wear these when driving.
-Then you will be asked two vehicle safety check questions before starting to drive.
+Then you will be asked one vehicle safety check question before starting to drive.